kwatry/api-documentation/README.md

 ## Overview
 The iOKids platform offers **[COPPA compliant](https://www.ftc.gov/enforcement/rules/rulemaking-regulatory-reform-proceedings/childrens-online-privacy-protection-rule)**
-APIs that developers use to legally enable their products for use by children younger than 13 years old.
+APIs that developers use to legally enable their products for use by children younger than 13 years old (Currently US only).

-Using the iOKids APIs, you **inherit verifiable parental consent so children can use your products**. iOKids manage your privacy policy and communicate to parents the kind of information your application collects, stores, and shares.
+Using the iOKids APIs, you **inherit verifiable parental consent so children can use your products**. iOKids provides a single interface app where parents can easily provide consent for the information your application collects, stores, and shares.
-Finally, it offers developers a way to integrate our kid-safe social network into web and mobile apps so that you can build a COPPA compliant community around your product.
+Finally, it offers developers a way to integrate our kid-safe family network into web and mobile apps so that you can build personalized and social features in your app, game, or tow like user customization, multi-player, battle-modes, and kid-safe communities just to name a few.

 With iOKids, your users can share content, games, applications, pictures and video with friends and family.
 Children can play interactive games with friends and even connect with physical toys.
+What are you waiting for?
+Let's starte creating cool connected play experiences today!
+Welcome to the iOKids platform!

 ## Which APIs do I Need?
 Every developer must implement the [iOKids Social Sign-On API](/iOKids-SSO.md).
 Most developers will will want to interface